brewso/reactnd-project-myreads/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+TODO/Criteria
+Search Page
+Does the search page have a search input that lets users search for books?
+Do the search results allow a user to categorize a book as “currently reading”, “want to read”, or “read”? ##yes Do selections made on the search page show up on the main page? ##yes

+Routing
+Does the main page link to the search page? ##yes
+Does the search page link back to the main page? ##yes

+Code Functionality
+Does the project code handle state management appropriately?
+Is JSX formatted properly?

+Application Setup
+Is the application easy to install and start? ##yes Does the application include README with clear installation and launch instructions?

+Main Page
+Does the main page show three categories (or “bookshelves”) for books (currently reading, want to read, and read)? ## yes Does the main page allow users to move books between shelves? ##yes Does information persist between page refreshes? ## yes

 ## What You're Getting
 ```
 +--public/